kwalczak80/melting-gerry/README.md

     The game instructions are explained very well and they are easily accessible.
 * **Verdict**

-    The user has easy access to the game rules which are easily understandable.
+    The user has easy access to the easily understandable game rules.

 ### **As a user, I want the game to be intuitive and easy to navigate.**
 * **Plan**